Ashwin-S-Nambiar/resume/README.md

 ### Layout
 - Flexible grid system for projects and skills sections
 - Consistent spacing and typography
-- Professional color scheme with blue accent colors
+- Adaptive color scheme with CSS custom properties for light and dark themes

 ### Interactive Elements
+- Dark/Light mode toggle with smooth transitions
+- Theme preference persistence using localStorage
 - Hover effects on links and buttons
 - Smooth transitions and animations
-- Print button with custom styling
+- Dual print and theme toggle buttons with responsive positioning

+### Theme Support
+- **Light Theme**: Clean white background with blue accent colors
+- **Dark Theme**: Dark background (#1a1a1a) with light text and blue accent colors
+- **Smart Contrast**: Optimized text and background contrast ratios for both themes
+- **Print Optimization**: Automatically switches to light theme for printing

 ### Print Optimization
 - A4 page format optimization
 - Adjusted margins and font sizes
-- Grayscale-friendly design
+- Forced light theme for better print readability
+- Hidden interactive elements during print

 ## 🚀 Getting Started